1 Sep 2016 — Ongoing

-Kureitanga means ‘point’ or ‘end’ (of the nose) and is often likened to the shape of the Taranaki coastline.
-It refers to the environment, nature, and human relationships with all things past, present and future.
-The Roman numerals of the title are references to the Indian chakra, specific energy centres of the body that are linked to health and wellbeing, as well as decision making and creativity.
+Kūrei means ‘point’ or ‘end’ (of the nose) and the title Kūreitanga is a reference to the shape of the Taranaki coastline.
+It is an acknowledgment of the relationships that exist between humans and the environment with all things past, present and future.
+The Roman numerals II and IV are references to the Indian chakra: specific energy centres of the body that were activated in the artist when he first began to conceptualise the work.

-The symbolism in this work has its roots in raranga (weaving), whakairo (carving), tukutuku (woven wall panel) and kōwhaiwhai (painted pattern), elegantly demonstrating the ability of toi Māori (art) to respond to contemporary contexts.
+Kūreitanga II IV adapts from patterns found in kōwhaiwhai (printed patterns) and tukutuku (woven wall panels), including roimata, kape and niho taniwha, elegantly demonstrating the ability of toi Māori (art) to respond to contemporary contexts.
 All of these forms have evolved and been passed down through generations of Māori communities.
-WharehokaSmith has, with this work, found and developed a vocabulary drawn from the long history of Māori in this place, seeing toi Māori itself as ‘a finite set of resources with infinite possibilities’.
+In this artwork, WharehokaSmith has developed a vocabulary drawn from the long history of Māori in this place, seeing toi Māori itself as ‘a finite set of resources with infinite possibilities’.

-This commission redresses the absence or misrepresentation of toi Māori that frequently occurs in contemporary New Zealand culture.
-In working with both traditional symbols and texts, WharehokaSmith brings together important cultural forms that emphasise the concept of whanaungatanga – that no one person, object or concept can exist or prosper alone, that everything is related, and cultures benefit when the total is greater than the sum of its parts.
+This commission addresses the absence or misrepresentation of toi Māori which frequently occurs in contemporary New Zealand culture, including within museums and art galleries.
+Working with both traditional symbols and texts, WharehokaSmith brings together important cultural forms that emphasise the concept of whanaungatanga – that no one person, object or concept can exist or prosper alone; that everything is related, and cultures benefit when the total is greater than the sum of its parts.

-WharehokaSmith would like to thank the Govett-Brewster staff Morgana James, Sophie O’Brien, Chloe Cull, Sarah Pye, Coral Dolan; and Ngāti Te Whiti Whenua Tōpu Trust for their support in the development and installation of this work.
+With thanks to Morgana James, Sophie O’Brien, Chloe Cull, Sarah Pye, Coral Dolan; and Ngāti Te Whiti Whenua Tōpu Trust for their support in the development and installation of this work.